 The Real Estate Society provides resources and information to students interested in or pursuing a career in real estate through industry outreach and monthly meetings.

 Contact: (619) 260-7619

 The SBA Student Finance Association (SFA) provides members with opportunities to network with finance professionals and meet other students pursuing a career in finance.
 The club has weekly meeting with guest speakers who hold various positions in the finance field, including investment management, corporate finance, private equity and banking.
 Members also have the opportunity to attend finance conferences and other professional networking events in San Diego and across the country.

 Student International Business Council

-The Student International Business Council is a privately-endowed, student-led organization dedicated to its vision of "Peace Through Commerce."
-Focused on leadership, international business, and responsible business conduct, the long term goal of the Council is to develop individuals who will go on and play a fundamental role in peace around the world.
-The Council completes several projects per year in conjunction with business leaders in the San Diego area and other parts of the world which give students real world experience using commerce to facilitate positive change.
+The Student International Business Council is a privately-endowed, student-led organization dedicated to its vision of "Peace through Commerce."
+Focused on leadership, international business, and responsible business conduct, the long term goal of the Council is to develop individuals who will go on to play a fundamental role in peace around the world.
+The Council completes several projects per year in conjunction with business leaders in the San Diego area and other parts of the world, giving students real world experience using commerce to facilitate positive change.
 The Council sends students overseas for leadership conferences and internships and is looking to expand in this aspect of the organization in upcoming years.

 Advisor: Robin McCoy

 Contact: (619) 260-7774

 The Supply Chain Management Student Association provides "cutting edge" knowledge of supply chain management, high value career opportunity exposure and networking with professionals in related fields.